ykatyhoney/T-Display-S3/README.md

 > [!IMPORTANT]
 >
 > **Note:** GPIO15 is the peripheral power control pin.
 You must set it HIGH before using the board, otherwise the LCD and other peripherals will not work.
-For battery-powered usage:
+For battery-powered or 5V Pin Header usage:
 > ```c
 > pinMode(15, OUTPUT);
 > digitalWrite(15, HIGH);